ElazarK/content-docs/scripts/CBAlerts.md

-This script get the list of alerts from Carbon Black Enterprise Response.
+Gets the list of alerts from Carbon Black Enterprise Response.
 This script supports the same arguments as the `cb-alerts` command.

 ## Script Data
 ---